-About Whale Heritage Sites
+About Whale Heritage Areas

 The Importance of Whale

-The Whale Heritage Site (WHS) program is an initiative created by the World Cetacean Alliance, and currently run in partnership with World Animal Protection, to formally recognise and accredit destinations around the world that support and demonstrate the importance of cetaceans and their ocean habitats.
+The Whale Heritage Area (WHS) program is an initiative created by the World Cetacean Alliance, and currently run in partnership with World Animal Protection, to formally recognise and accredit destinations around the world that support and demonstrate the importance of cetaceans and their ocean habitats.

 Respectful Human-Cetacean Coexistence

 There are nine designated Whale Heritage Areas today:

 - Santa Barbara Channel, California

 - The Bluff, South Africa